 10 Best Free File Managers for Linux

 Dolphin is a simple Linux file manager that gives more importance to usability.
-It has been designed with ease of use and simplicity in mind while still allowing flexibility and customization.
+It has been designed with ease of use and simplicity while still allowing flexibility and customization.
 It offers all the essential features you expect from any other file manager, such as browsing, opening, locating, copying, and moving files.
 Dolphin file manager is a default file manager for KDE.

 - Simple sidebar

 - Breadcrumb Navigation bar for URLs to navigate files quickly through the file hierarchy

 - A split of views and tabs is supported

 emelFM2 is a Linux-based file manager with a simple yet powerful user interface explored by Norton Commander.
 It has three panes-based file managers, two of which show the contents of selected file system directories, and the third one shows the output of commands executed within the program.
 All three panes are easily resizable, and users can hide and unhide any two or one of them per your requirement.

 3 Endeavour Mark II – Best File Manager for Linux

 Endeavour Mark II is a fully-featured file management tool that gives you a file and image browser, recycled objects system, Archiver, and File and disk management tools.
 It has an intuitive user interface effectively managed by a mouse or keyboard, and the image viewer gives you all essential features such as thumbnail preview, image rotation, and zooming.

 - Dual-pane tree